GLOBAL MARKETS-Stocks at 8-mth high, France attack subdues Europe

 The pound, which took a battering after the UK voted last

-month to leave the European Union, was set for a weekly gain of
+month to leave the European Union, was set for its best week

 For the risk adverse holders of the yen it has been a brutal